-The focal points of work of unit 3.6 "Workplace interventions and transfer" are in both its research into workplace interventions and the transfer of research results on health and safety at work to the organisational and supra-organisational practical level.
-In this way, the group contributes to the fulfilment of two core tasks of the Federal Institute for Occupational Safety and Health (BAuA).
+The key activities of unit 3.6 “Workplace intervention and transfer” are research on workplace interventions and the transfer of knowledge about the design of safe and healthy workplaces to disseminators in occupational safety and health, e.g. employers, health and safety officers, agents of accident insurances and representatives of public authorities responsible for safety and health at work.
+Thus, the unit contributes to work on two core strategic tasks of the Federal Institute for Occupational Safety and Health (BAuA).

-Research on interventions, as it is currently implemented in the different divisions of the BAuA, is very varied in terms of terminology, methods and contents and/or topics.
-Unit 3.6 at the Dresden office has a cross-sectional function regarding the topic of "organisational interventions" at the BAuA - both within division 3 as well as across divisions.
-It supports a superordinate professional and methodological exchange at the BAuA, the goal of which is
+Research on interventions - as currently conducted in different divisions and units of the BAuA - is multifaceted with regard to terminology, methods and topics.
+Unit 3.6 - located at the Dresden site - aims at consolidating knowledge on „workplace intervention“, both within division 3 as well as across BAuA’s divisions.
+It supports the professional and methodological exchange within the BAuA, pursuing the following goals

 - gathering, systematizing, evaluating and refining knowledge on methods and ways of proceeding with regard to workplace interventions and transfer,